We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Forward-facing car seat

-Use a forward-facing car seat until at least age 4, and until your child reaches the height or weight limit of their seat.
+When your child outgrows the height or weight limit for their rear-facing car seat, use a forward-facing car seat until they reach the height or weight limit for that seat.
 That can be anywhere from 60 to 100 pounds (27.2 to 45.4kg) depending on the seat.

 Once your child outgrows their car seat, they’ll still need a booster seat to help them properly fit your car’s own seat and safety belt until they’re over 57 inches (145 cm) tall.
 And they should sit in the back of your car until they’re 13 years old.